Banking and insurance in Iran: Derivatives market

 As of 2009, the Iranian oil bourse was a spot market for petrochemical products mainly, with plans to introduce sharia-compliant futures contracts for crude oil and petrochemicals in the future.
 Trading takes place through licensed private brokers registered with the Securities and Exchange Organization of Iran.
 With help of Bahrain-based International Islamic Financial Market and New York-based International Swaps and Derivatives Association, global standards for Islamic derivatives were set in 2010.
 The “Hedging Master Agreement” provides a structure under which institutions can trade derivatives such as profit-rate and currency swaps.
 While the standards of the Bahrain-based Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) are widely followed around the world, they are not enforced in Iran.

 Rates

 As of 2010, the interest rate charged between banks (i.e. interbank rate) is set by the government of Iran (by the Iranian Banking Association Council).
-In practice, because the banking system of the Islamic Republic is run on an Islamic interest-free basis, there are no "interest rates" per se but only "provisional profit" lending rates called Mobadala.
+In practice, because the banking system of the Islamic Republic is run on an Islamic interest-free basis, there are no "interest rates", only "provisional profit" lending rates called Mobadala.